 In any money-spinning industry, there are bound to be impersonators and fakes.
 Not long after the Romans first discovered Greek statues, imitations quickly began to flood the market.
 Similarly, the pharmaceutical industry is a target for fraudsters hoping for a lucrative share of the sales.
 Unlike forged art, however, counterfeit medicines can lead to serious illness – even death – to consumers.

 Understanding The Numbers

 As we all know, the pharmaceutical industry deals with drugs.
 Expensive drugs.
-The costs of development – including ensuring the safety and effectiveness of these drugs – is reflected in the mind-boggling numbers of sales.
+The enormous costs of development – including ensuring the safety and effectiveness of these drugs – is reflected in the mind-boggling sales numbers.
 In 2016 alone, the global sales of pharmaceutical products were estimated to be US$967 billion1.
 That’s a lot of digits.

 When a new drug is first approved on the market, regulatory agencies – such as the Food and Drug Administration (FDA) in the U.S. – will usually grant the company that developed it ‘market exclusivity’ for a period of years.
 What this means is that for a certain amount of time (regardless of the status of the patent) the company is allowed to be the sole provider of that drug in the country – that’s a lot of sales!

 Note that the patent file on the drug – including details on how to make it – runs separately.
 Once a patent expires it becomes available to the public; that’s the price companies pay in exchange for intellectual property protection for a certain number of years.